I have been pwned, what do I do now?

 Another critically important step is to enable Multi-factor Authentication (sometimes called 2 Factor or 2 step authentication) for your accounts.
 This will require you entering another code from your phone or another device, often sent as a text message to your phone, and prevent anyone without your phone using your account.

-What should I do if my business emails were pwned by Onliner Spambot?
+What should I do if my business emails were pwned?

 What's interesting to note here is that there is no Karen at Cynch Security and this email address doesn't exist.
 This means that some of the email addresses are completely made up.
 Others have found the same thing for their domains as well and there is a good chance that if you run a domain search for your business you will find something similar.

 So while it's likely you'll find emails from your domain on this list, there's a good chance spam sent to them won't actually go anywhere.
 If you do find valid email addresses through, the same recommendation to change your passwords applies.
-We know how daunting this can be for a small business, which is why we created our Password Management for Small Business security pathway.
+We know how daunting this can be for a small business, which is why we created our Cyber Fitness program for small business owners.

-And one last thing to be aware of as a business is that this list was likely found and downloaded by people other than Troy Hunt so there's a strong possibility you may start to see more spam hitting your inbox over the coming weeks.
-Make sure you tell your staff to extra aware and consider discussing email security options with your IT support team next chance you get.
+One last thing to be aware of as a business is that these lists are likely in the hands of people other than Troy Hunt so there's a strong possibility they’re being used to send spam or phishing emails to your inbox.
+Make sure you help your staff stay aware of these types of threats and consider discussing email security options with your IT support team next chance you get.

-If you have any questions about this threat, would like some help running a domain search or would like help with the security of your small businesses, leave us a message via the chat bubble in the bottom right of this page and we'll be in touch as soon as possible.
+If you have any questions about this threat, would like some help running a domain search or would like help with the security of your small businesses consider checking out our 6-week Cyber Boot Camp program where we can step you through everything in less than 20 minutes a week.